MattMcPartlon/AttnPacker/README.md

 # Examples

 Inference with AttnPacker is outlined in `protein_learning/examples/inference.ipynb`.
 This includes examples for sequence design, side-chain post processing per-residue confidence prediction and more.
+A notbook with examples specific to sampling is available at `protein_learning/examples/sampling.ipynb`.
 Additional examples are outlined below.

 ## Run Post-Process Procedure on a PDB File
 ```